 You can cancel at any time

-If you're breastfeeding and concerned about blocked milk ducts, try not to worry, there're a few ways to relieve them!
-This guide is here to help you understand what causes blocked milk ducts and to let you know what you can do about them.
+If you're breastfeeding and concerned about blocked milk ducts, try not to worry.
+This guide is here to help you understand what causes clogged milk ducts and to let you know what you can do about them.

 Narrow tubes called mammary ducts carry breast milk from the segmented glands (lobules) in the breasts to the nipple.
-If one of the glands isn't drained properly as a baby feeds, the milk can't flow through easily, and the ducts can become blocked.
+If one of the glands isn't drained properly as a baby breastfeeds, the breast milk can't flow through easily, and the ducts can become blocked.

-You can tell that a blocked milk duct is cleared if you can no longer feel a lump, and you may see extra thick breast milk come out while you're pumping or hand-expressing.
+You can tell that a blocked milk duct is cleared if you can no longer feel a lump.
+You may also see extra thick breast milk come out while you're pumping or hand-expressing.

-If the blockage hasn't cleared after a day or two, or you notice that your symptoms are getting worse, there may be a risk of developing mastitis, so don't hesitate to contact your GP.
+The blockage in your milk duct should clear after a day or two of treatment.
+However, if you notice that your symptoms are getting worse and the clog isn't clearing, there may be a risk of developing mastitis.

 The symptoms of mastitis are:

-It’s always a good idea to check with your GP or midwife before taking any medication while breastfeeding, and it’s also important to note that people who are breastfeeding shouldn’t take aspirin.
+Yes, ibuprofen or acetaminophen are safe to take if you're breastfeeding.
+It's always a good idea to check with your doctor before taking any medication while breastfeeding.
+It's also important to note that people who are breastfeeding shouldn't take aspirin.